lukazio/Group11-BookStore/README.md

 Cloud-hosted URL: https://mondstadt-library-bookstore.000webhostapp.com

-If the remote host and/or database isn't working, please use the files in this repository and SQL file provided to locally run the website on XAMPP
+If the remote host and/or database isn't working, please use the files in this repository and SQL file provided to locally run the website on XAMPP (if creating a local database, please name it 'agile_bookstore')